sdjeghba/camagru/README.md

 # camagru

 Web project for 42
-Take pictures with webcam or upload, and merge it with filters to made an album Back : POO PHP
+<br/>Take pictures with webcam or upload, and merge it with filters to made an album
+<br/>Back : POO PHP
-Front : Bootstrap CSS, JS native
+<br/>Front : Bootstrap CSS, JS native

-Databse configuration in config/database.php
+<br/>Databse configuration in config/database.php
-The database is setup by default when you open the website, you can reset it in config/setup.php
+<br/>The database is setup by default when you open the website, you can reset it in <br/<br/>config/setup.php